quidame/aqs-role-packages/README.md

 # packages

 Ansible role to install or uninstall debian packages.
+Packages may also be configured with debconf before installing them, and alternatives can be set too right after.

 This role is a piece of (*yet another*)
 [Ansible Quick Starter](/aqs-common) (**AQS**).

 ## Requirements

-None.
+Needs jmespath python package installed on the ansible controller.

 ## Role Variables